How to grow roses

 How to plant bare-root roses

-Planting bare-root roses during the dormant season is cheaper than planting container-grown roses, because the growers don't need to water and feed the plants when they're dormant, and they weigh less and take up less room when shipping.
-What's more, there's a far greater selection of bare root roses available to buy than container-grown roses, giving you more choice.
+Planting bare-root roses during the dormant season is cheaper than planting container-grown roses, because they are much easier to grow and deliver.
+What's more, there's a far greater selection of bare-root roses available to buy than container-grown roses, which means there is more choice.

 Pruning roses